sdex/AndroidIDeditorV2/FAQ.md

 - transactions with less than $3 will be ignored

 ### Is it possible to change the application ID without restarting the device?
-Yes, I have a special app build that supports it. \
+Yes, I have a special app build that supports it on **Android 10, 11, and 12**. \
-I am selling it separately.
+It's sold separately.
 It costs 100 USDT, for this purchase only crypto is accepted.